Hirschbaum/exercise/README.md

 To run the program in the browser:

 The function **runCommands** takes the array **commands** as an argument and executes the simulation.
 The result can be read in the browser console.
-(To open the console press Ctrl + Shift + i).